fpirri/covid19/history/last/README.md

 Considering the weekly periodicity, very marked in Sweden, the second group also appears fairly homogeneous.

 All the graphs present an initial phase of rapid growth.
 Then growth slows down to a maximum, followed by a slow descent.
-The main differences concern the size of the maximum, with a worse / better ratio of about 6 times.
+The main differences concern the size of the maximum, with a worse / better ratio of about 4 times.
 The duration seems surprisingly similar for all countries, with the peaks a few days apart.
 On TV I had received a message of great difference from one country to another.

 **Do I reached an answer?**

-No, not really, at this moment I am perplexed.
+No, not really.
+At this moment I am perplexed.
 Obviously, a more in-depth analysis is needed.

 ----